 The description of each software package should give some indication of the level of support for CF.

-The cf-checker is a python tool to check compliance of netCDF files against the CF Convention.
-It can be run as a command-line tool, via a web interface (available at NCAS and CEDA) or imported as a python library.
+The cf-checker is a python tool to check compliance of netCDF files against the CF Conventions.
+It can be run via a web interface or downloaded for use as a command-line utility on Linux and macOS by installing from PyPI, conda-forge or source code.
 The cf-checker verifies conformance according to the requirements and recommendations laid out in the CF Conformance Document.
 It is possible to check conformance against any CF version.